Application of advanced security systems in smart residential buildings

-Incorporating advanced security systems into a smart residential building involves integrating both physical and cybersecurity measures to create a holistic, resilient environment.
+Advanced security systems into a smart residential building involves integration of both physical and cybersecurity measures to create a resilient environment.
 This blog is a step-by-step approach to design and implement these systems:

-a) Risk Analysis: Evaluate the building’s vulnerabilities, including physical entry points, critical assets, and potential cybersecurity threats.
+a) Risk Analysis: Identification of the building’s vulnerabilities, including physical entry points, critical assets, and potential cybersecurity threats.

-b) Compliance & Standards: Identify local regulations and industry standards that apply to smart buildings and security systems.
+b) Compliance & Standards: Study the local regulations and industry standards pertaining to smart buildings and security systems.

 a) Access Control

-Biometrics & Multi-factor Authentication: Utilize facial recognition, fingerprint scanning, and RFID cards to secure entry points.
+Biometrics & Multi-factor Authentication: Application of facial recognition, fingerprint scanning, and RFID cards to secure entry points.

-Smart Locks: Integrate electronic locks that can be managed remotely or via mobile apps.
+Smart Locks: Integration of electronic locks that can be managed remotely or via mobile apps.

 b) Surveillance & Monitoring: